a superb day to clean out your closets.

 “For everyone has sinned; we all fall short of God’s glorious standard.”
 Romans 3:23 NLT

-In a human sense, it is important to know that we are not alone no matter what secrets we may be hiding or destructive habits we may indulge in.
-If we live all, or parts, of our lives secretly, we need to clean out our closets.
+No matter what secrets we may be hiding or destructive habits we may indulge in, even though we are uniquely created by God, there is nothing unique about our sin or the darkness in which we may live.
+If we have a secret life, it helps to know that we are not alone, but if we live all, or parts, of our lives secretly, we need to clean out our closets.

 There is simply nothing more destructive to us as individuals than to have behaviors that we feel must be kept secret from our families, friends, and business associates.
 The knowledge that our closet is full of skeletons that could come tumbling out at any moment is always there, lurking in the recesses of our minds.
 This knowledge weighs heavily on our hearts, lowers our ability to be open and honest with others in many ways, diminishes our self-esteem, and impedes our ability to love ourselves which, in turn, impedes our ability to truly love others in a fresh, honest, healthy way.

-After that, pray for the courage, wisdom, strength, and desire to do all of the things that must be done to empty out those dark spaces where the secrets have dwelled.
+After that, pray for the courage, wisdom, strength, and desire to do all of the things that must be done to empty out those dark spaces where the secrets have resided.

 Seek counseling; make apologies to a spouse, friend, or other family members; seek out support groups and draw from the strength and experiences of the many others who are just like you.

 Cleaning out our closets can be very difficult.
-It can take a lot of time, effort, and even some pain.
+It can take a lot of time, effort, and even a lot of pain.
 But in the end, the darkness will be replaced with happiness, joy, and God’s grace.